the Home page of the Injured Workers' Bar Association, Inc. and thanks for

 information to injured workers in New York.

-The Injured Workers' Bar Association is comprised of attorneys from
+The Injured Workers' Bar Association, established January 7, 1997, is comprised of attorneys from

 throughout New York State who concentrate their practice in representation of